Textual entailment

-Textual entailment (TE), also known as Natural Language Inference (NLI), in natural language processing is a directional relation between text fragments.
+In natural language processing, textual entailment (TE), also known as natural language inference (NLI), is a directional relation between text fragments.
 The relation holds whenever the truth of one text fragment follows from another text.

+Definition

 In the TE framework, the entailing and entailed texts are termed text (t) and hypothesis (h), respectively.
 Textual entailment is not the same as pure logical entailment – it has a more relaxed definition: "t entails h" (t ⇒ h) if, typically, a human reading t would infer that h is most likely true.
 (Alternatively: t ⇒ h if and only if, typically, a human reading t would be justified in inferring the proposition expressed by h from the proposition expressed by t.)
 The relation is directional because even if "t entails h", the reverse "h entails t" is much less certain.

 Determining whether this relationship holds is an informal task, one which sometimes overlaps with the formal tasks of formal semantics (satisfying a strict condition will usually imply satisfaction of a less strict conditioned); additionally, textual entailment partially subsumes word entailment.